 Patch-through calls: These calls connect (or patch through) a constituent with their legislator or a relevant individual so that they can voice their opinion on a topic and take part in an advocacy effort.

 Peer-to-peer texting: Peer-to-peer texting is when you text to an individual from an individual, usually with the help of software.
 This was ubiquitous over the last few years but has become less effective and more regulated over time.

 SMS: Texting has become a hallmark of advocacy campaigns.
 Be certain you are using opt-in lists of advocates who have agreed to get texts from an organization.
 This is still effective for folks who want information from your group.

 Strategy chart: The Midwest Academy strategy chart is still a cornerstone of advocacy.
 It is a tool to define and develop your strategy and tactics for an advocacy campaign.

 Video ad: Video ads come in all sorts of units and can be run in a variety of different ways, from pre-roll to OTT to high-impact units.
 Typically, video ads are cut in :06, :15 and :30 lengths.
 Running digital video ads is a great way to provide a more nuanced way (though still short and sweet) to define an advocacy issue.
 Many people will watch this content with the sound off, so it’s important to incorporate text (and an SRT file) into the spot.
 Many video units are skippable after a certain point, so frontload your ask in the first :05 seconds.

 How do you define advocacy?
-Drop us a note or Check out our Advocacy Training.
+Reach out with your favorite term or tactic.
+Check out our Advocacy Training!